-Search engine optimization (SEO) has come a long way since its inception.
+Search engine optimisation (SEO) has come a long way since its inception.
 Long gone are the days when stuffing your content with keywords and buying links were acceptable practices that even SEO companies used.
 Nowadays, search engines have become highly sophisticated, and the requisite for ranking high in search results has changed dramatically.

 But, in spite of SEO’s evolution throughout the years, many are still skeptical about its ability to pass the test of time.
 Ever since its inception, concerned, skeptical or just mean voices have been foretelling SEO’s doom.
 Now more than ever, with the advancement of social media and artificial intelligence, businesses are wondering what will the future of SEO hold and if it’s still worth it to invest in it.